MicrosoftDocs/dataexplorer-docs/data-explorer/use-event-grid-connection.md

 ### [Azure Blob Storage](#tab/azure-blob-storage)

-The following steps show how to upload data to your Azure Blob Storage.
-Then, this data is ingested into Azure Data Explorer via the Event Grid data connection.
+To upload files to Azure Blob Storage, use the [Azure Blob Storage SDK](https://www.nuget.org/packages/Azure.Storage.Blobs/).
+The following steps show how to upload data to your Azure Blob Storage using the SDK.
+The upload triggers the Event Grid data connection, which ingests the data into Azure Data Explorer.

 1. Define variables for use in the following steps.